RinthLabs/SolderSidekick/DESIGN_DECISIONS.md

-# 🔥 Solder Sidekick Design Decisions
+# 🔥 Solder Sidekick™ Design Decisions

-This page highlights key design decisions behind **Solder Sidekick** — a project to convert an Ender-3 3D printer into a reliable through-hole soldering robot.
+This page highlights key design decisions behind **Solder Sidekick™** — a project to convert an Ender-3 3D printer into a reliable through-hole soldering robot.
 Our goal was to create a machine that is **affordable**, **simple to assemble**, **open-source**, and **effective** for small production runs and prototypes.

 ---

 ## 🧠 Overview

-Solder Sidekick is a semi-assembled hardware kit and web interface that turns a common Ender-3 3D printer into an automated through-hole soldering machine.
+Solder Sidekick™ is a semi-assembled hardware kit and web interface that turns a common Ender-3 3D printer into an automated through-hole soldering machine.

 The system includes:
 - A web-based G-code generator that takes **drill files** from Gerber PCB exports